-2. Posted: a.
-On or adjacent to a fire hydrant; b.
-Outside of a common outdoor area; or In a College District building, except on a bulletin board designated for that purpose.
-Removal The student life office will remove all signs no later than one week after the expired approval stamp date.
-A sign posted or attached in accordance with the provisions of this policy will not be removed be anyone without permission from the director of student life.
-Classroom Bulletin Boards Bulletin boards located inside and directly outside each classroom will be under the jurisdiction of the campus provost on each individ- ual campus or designee.
-Expressive Activities by Students or nmon outdoor areas are designated by state law as traditional lic forums.
-Student Organizations in Common Outdoor For purposes of this policy, the terms "expressive activities" ar "common outdoor areas" are defined in GD(LOCAL).
-Areas Students and student organizations may engage in expressive ac- tivities in common outdoor areas, unless: 1.
-The person's conduct is unlawful (i.e. obscenity, defamation, incitement of lawless action, true threats, fighting words, or in- timidation as defined above in this policy); 2.
-The use would constitute an immediate and actual danger to the peace or security of the College District that available law enforcement officials could not control with reasonable efforts; 3.
-The use would materially or substantially disrupt or disturb the regular academic program or other College operations; or 4.
-The use would result in damage to or defacement of property 5.
-The material constitutes harassment, which means material that is (i) hostile, threatening, or intimidating, (ii) directed at a specific person or persons, and (iii) is sufficiently severe, per- vasive or persistent, and objectively offensive that it would cause an ordinary and reasonable person to fear violence or bodily harm or creates an objectively hostile or threatening campus environment that unreasonably interferes with the person's ability to access or participate in a College District activity, program, service, or privilege; or
+The student life office will remove all signs no later than one week after the expired approval stamp date.
+A sign posted or attached in accordance with the provisions of this policy will not be removed by anyone without permission from the director of student life.

+Classroom Bulletin Boards Bulletin boards located inside and directly outside each classroom will be under the jurisdiction of the campus provost on each individual campus or designee.

+Expressive Activities by Students or Student Organizations in Common Outdoor Areas Common outdoor areas are designated by state law as traditional public forums.

+For purposes of this policy, the terms "expressive activities" and "common outdoor areas" are defined in GD(LOCAL).

+Students and student organizations may engage in expressive activities in common outdoor areas, unless:

+- 1. The person's conduct is unlawful (i.e. obscenity, defamation, incitement of lawless action, true threats, fighting words, or intimidation as defined above in this policy); - 2.
+The use would constitute an immediate and actual danger to the peace or security of the College District that available law enforcement officials could not control with reasonable efforts: - 3.
+The use would materially or substantially disrupt or disturb the regular academic program or other College operations; or - 4.
+The use would result in damage to or defacement of property;- - 5.
+The material constitutes harassment, which means material that is (i) hostile, threatening, or intimidating, (ii) directed at a specific person or persons, and (iii) is sufficiently severe, pervasive or persistent, and objectively offensive that it would cause an ordinary and reasonable person to fear violence or bodily harm or creates an objectively hostile or threatening campus environment that unreasonably interferes with the person's ability to access or participate in a College District activity, program, service, or privilege; or